 Accounting Cost-Volume-Profit Analysis

-The logic to calculate sales required for designed income (profit) for a multi-product company is the same as for a single product company.
-In the formula for determining the sales required for desired profit, we just substitute contribution margin per unit for one product with weighted average contribution margin for multiple products.
+The logic to calculate sales required for a designed profit for a multiple-product company is the same as for a single-product company.
+In the formula for determining the sales required for a desired profit, we just substitute the contribution margin per unit for one product with the weighted average contribution margin for multiple products.

-The formula to calculate the required unit sale for a given desired income is shown below:
+The formula to calculate the required unit sales for a given desired profit is shown below:

 Unit Sales =